 Road trip to the adventure capital of the world

 There's one good reason to go for a road trip to Queenstown.
 Is it Fergburger?
 Yeah, that is a yummy reason to go but we were referring to the fact that Queenstown is the adventure capital of the world.
 There are so many ways to get an adrenaline rush in Queenstown.
 But there's only one way to get a big discount on attractions like bungy jump, ledge jump or the awesome catapult.

 Christchurch to Queenstown: drive in 7 days, see heaps

 You can drive from Christchurch to Queenstown in 6 hours, but that's not much fun.
 A road trip is about seeing amazing sceneries, stopping often, hiking and doing all kinds of fun stuff.
 If you’re looking to explore the best of South Island in just 7 short days, here is the ultimate itinerary for your journey from Christchurch to Queenstown.
 Drive your campervan along this route and see the amazing sights of the South Island.

-After loading up your Spaceship camper from our pick-up point in Christchurch, it’s time to set off on your South Island adventure.
+After loading up your Spaceship camper from our depot close to Christchurch airport (only 2km from the arrivals hall), it’s time to set off on your South Island adventure.
 But don't leave Christchurch immediately.
 They city has a lot to offer.
 Take some time to explore Christchurch before joining the SH73 and venturing south to Tekapo.

 After 2 hours or so along this scenic highway, you’ll come to Geraldine.
 Known as the “gateway to the Southern Lakes”, it makes a wonderful place to stop.
 Coffee culture is thriving here so great if you need a quick pick-me-up and then there’s the unbelievable cheese amongst other locally produced goods.
 Stay overnight here and fuel up on caffeine the next morning for the final stretch to Lake Tekapo.